Local Government Reorganisation

 What is happening now

-Further work will take place, at pace, after the county council and mayoral elections on 1 May, to reach a shared understanding of how best to progress our proposals.
+Further work is taking place, at pace, to reach a shared understanding of how best to progress our proposals.

-Chief executives from all the councils have commissioned finance and data analysts from each authority to develop a financial model to evaluate different unitary options.
+Chief executives from all the councils have commissioned finance and data analysis from each authority to develop a financial model to evaluate different unitary options.

 This will allow us to review the financial implications of various options, including the potential for savings and efficiencies.

-The scenarios we are considering will take account of historic community identities, the interests of residents, economic geographies, and local demographic representation.
+The scenarios we are considering take account of historic community identities, the interests of residents, economic geographies and local demographic representation.

 Examples of reorganisation at other councils